sbaik97/R_Statistical_Analysis/README.md

 In this section, I loaded in the suspension coils dataset.
 It  was comprised of 150 different vehicles ID, 3 different lot numbers, and corresponding PSI levels for each vehicle.
 From there I created two summary tables to look at the mean, median, variance, and standard deviation of data.
 The first table looked at of the data as a whole, while the second table looked specific at each of the three different lots that the MechaCars were divided into.
 Here are the two tables.

-**Total Summary Table**
+**A question is:**
+1. The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

+**Summary results from the linear regression**
+ * Total Summary Table

 ![Total_Summary_Statistics](MechaCar_Stat.Analysis/figure-html/Total_summary.png)

-**Lot Summary Table**
+ * Lot Summary Table

 ![lot_Summary_Statistics](MechaCar_Stat.Analysis/figure-html/lot_summary.png)

-**Html link:**
+ * Html link:
 https://htmlpreview.github.io/?https://github.com/sbaik97/R_Statistical_Analysis/blob/main/MechaCar_Stat.Analysis/Suspension_coil_stastics.html

 **By completing this analysis I want to answer one question:**

-1. The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?

-The answer to this question is:
+**The answer is:**

 1. Looking at the total summary, the current variance is approximately 76.23 PSI meaning that is does meet the design specification.
 When looking at the lots individuals, the first two lotas meet the design specification at a varaince of approximately 1.14 PSI and 10.13 PSI respectfully, but the third lot does not.
 This is becasue the third lot's variance is approximately 220.01 PSI, exceeding the design specification by more than double the alotted amount.
 Therefore, the manufacturing team should work with the cars in lots 1 and 2 compared to those in lot 3.